RasaHQ/rasactl/README.md

 It's required to have the 'rasa' command accessible by rasactl.

-The command works only if Rasa X deployment runs on a local Kubernetes cluster runs on kind.
+The command works only if Rasa X deployment runs on a local Kubernetes cluster managed with 'kind'.

 ```text
 Usage: